 The busiest hours at the park gates are between 9 AM and 11 AM.
 The busiest hours at the main attractions are between 10 AM and 3 PM.
 I recommend visiting the main landmarks before 10 AM or after 4 PM.

 For example, we visited the most popular viewpoints of the Yellowstone Canyon at around 8.30 – 10.30 AM and there were very few people around.
-We met maybe just a handful of other people when hiking Uncle Tom’s Trail and also the famous Artist Point was deserted.
+We met maybe just a handful of other people when hiking Uncle Tom’s Trail (now closed) and also the famous Artist Point was deserted.
 Whereas, if you come here during the day in summer, you’ll have difficulty to even find a parking spot…

 5. Stay Late in the Evening